A collection of my creative work is in my archive in the Schlesinger Library on Women’s History, Radcliffe College

 My collection of poetry, stories, and visual art includes photographic collaborations with photographer Steven R. Johnson (see Rubenesque Landscape on this website).
-This collaboration, along with my other projects, documents my life to preserve a record of my journey and to inspire others.
+This collaboration, along with my other projects, documents my life as an unconventional heroine.

 My Creative Writings Include: